vmaleze/aws-sa-associate/5 - Networking.md

 * Private network on the cloud
 * CIDR represents the range of ips you can have in your network.
 (10.2.0.0/16 => '/16' represents the number of bites that are locked (ie. 10.2))
   * Max range is /16 and Lowest is /28
-* Tenancy : Shared or dedicated
+* Tenancy : Default or dedicated
 * VPC is divided in subnets
 * Supports ipv4 and ipv6
 * Multi VPC is best suited for small company